 Driven by the crankshaft, a camshaft transfers motion from the cams through various parts of the valve train to open and close engine valves.

 Cam lobes come in different shapes and sizes to control how much a valve opens, and for how long.
 A four-camshaft configuration increases power.
 With more valves, more intake and exhaust gases can move more easily because there is more space for them to flow through.

 Located in the “bottom end” of an engine, the crankshaft harnesses the tremendous force of combustion by thrusting the pistons downward, causing the crankshaft to rotate.
 This rotation is the power source of an engine.

 Connecting rods attach pistons to the crankshaft.
 Combustion, controlled precisely by ignition and valve timing, exerts massive downward pressure on the pistons, allowing the crankshaft to maintain its rotational momentum.

 How Do Camshafts and Crankshafts Work Together?

-Camshaft and crankshaft gears are connected by a timing chain (similar to a bicycle chain) or timing belt (similar to a drive belt, but with teeth), or are a mesh gear set (two interlocking gears) located in the “front end” of an engine.
-To control combustion they must be indexed (aligned to manufacturer’s specifications) to work in perfect harmony, called valve timing.
+Camshaft and crankshaft gears are connected by a timing chain (similar to a bicycle chain) or timing belt (similar to a drive belt, but with teeth), or a mesh gear set (two interlocking gears) located in the “front end” of an engine.
+To control combustion they must be indexed (aligned to manufacturer’s specifications) to work in perfect harmony.
+This is called valve timing.